Overall ranking: 93rd out of 126 in the Complete University Guide for 2016.

 History: Established by the Church of England in 1839 as a teacher training college.
 Founding fathers included future prime minister W. E. Gladstone.
 In 2002, University College Chester took over the staff, students and campus of the higher education faculty of Warrington Collegiate Institute.
 Awarded taught degree awarding powers in 2004 and became a university in 2005.
 Research degree awarding powers were given in 2007.

 Address: The 32-acre Chester campus is ten minutes walk from the centre of Chester and 25 miles from Liverpool.
 The 35-acre Warrington campus is a short bus ride away from Warrington town centre.
-There are also nursing sites in Birkenhead, Chester, Crewe and Warrington.
+There are nursing sites in Birkenhead, Chester, Crewe and Warrington.